xiamingwei-sudo/wireguard-apple/README.md

    Choose `am/swiftpm` branch in the "Rules" section.

-2. Link `wireguard-go-bridge` library.
+2. `WireGuardKit` links against `wireguard-go-bridge` library, but it cannot build it automatically due to Swift package manager limitations.
+So it needs a little help from a developer.
+   Please follow the instructions below to create a build target(s) for `wireguard-go-bridge`.

    - In Xcode, click File -> New -> Target.
 Switch to "Other" tab and choose "External Build System".
+   - Type in `WireGuardGoBridge<PLATFORM>` under the "Product name", replacing the `<PLATFORM>` placeholder with the name of the platform.
+For example, when targeting macOS use `macOS`, or when targeting iOS use `iOS`.
-   - Type in `libwg-go` under the Product name.
-Make sure the build tool is set to: `/usr/bin/make` (default)
+     Make sure the build tool is set to: `/usr/bin/make` (default).
    - In the appeared "Info" tab of a newly created target, type in the "Directory" path under the "External Build Tool Configuration":

      ```
      $BUILD_DIR/../../SourcePackages/checkouts/wireguard-apple/wireguard-go-bridge
      ```

+   - Switch to "Build Settings" and find `SDKROOT`.
+     Type in `macosx` if you target macOS, or type in `iphoneos` if you target iOS.

+3. Go to Xcode project settings and locate your network extension target and switch to "Build Phases" tab.

+   - Locate "Dependencies" section and hit "+" to add `WireGuardGoBridge<PLATFORM>` replacing the `<PLATFORM>` placeholder with the name of platform matching the network extension deployment target (i.e macOS or iOS).

+   - Locate the "Link with binary libraries" section and hit "+" to add `WireGuardKit`.

+4. In Xcode project settings, locate your main bundle app and switch to "Build Phases" tab.
+   Locate the "Link with binary libraries" section and hit "+" to add `WireGuardKit`.

+Note that if you ship your app for both iOS and macOS, make sure to repeat the steps 2-4 twice, once per platform.

 ## MIT License